Apple Notes is unavailable on Google Play, but Google Keep is offered on the App Store.

 - Draw (separate space)

-Review: There is no doubt the Apple Notes is more advanced in terms of editing.
+Review: There is no doubt that Apple Notes is more advanced in editing.

-With extended options, Apple Notes is better than Google Keep in saving notes.
-The app gives the option to saves on iCloud and your device.
+Because of the extended options, Apple Notes is better than Google Keep in saving notes.
+The app gives the option to save on iCloud and your device.

 Review: This round also goes to Apple Notes.